You can get thousands of clicks to your site from Google News.

 - Active voice: The car hit Mary.

-Active voice starts with the subject.
-With active voice, you can say more with fewer words from the very first time.
+An active voice starts with the subject.
+With an active voice, you can say more with fewer words from the very first time.
 Brevity is an essential news publisher tactic that captivates the audience.

 Using active voice in your news headline also helps to trim down unnecessary words.
 If you check Digg’s homepage, you’ll see that most of the syndicated stories have headlines written with an active voice.